About Attainment Company

 Success is measured not by the height one attains but by the obstacles one overcomes in its Attainment.

 Times change and so does Attainment.
 We created our first assistive technology device and instructional software in 1993.
-The Pocket Talker was known for its easy use, durability and value.
+The Pocket Talker was known for its easy use, durability, and value.
 These qualities are still inherent in our contemporary GoTalk line.
-The newest version of our first software program, Dollars & Cents, anchors the Attainment Workstation, an all-in-one touch screen computer preloaded with Attainment software to teach math, literacy, life and work skills.
+The newest version of our first software program, Dollars & Cents, anchors the Attainment Workstation, an all-in-one touch screen computer preloaded with Attainment software to teach math, literacy, and life/work skills.

 In 2001, Attainment launched the IEP Resources publishing brand.
 Its premier publication, Writing Measurable IEP Goals and Objectives, by Barbara Bateman, has sold over 60,000 copies.
 IEP Resources is now a leading publisher focusing on critical issues in special education.

 Attainment's growing Aging Resources features products such as Person-Centered Care in Practice, Brainstorming Solutions for Dementia Care, and Mind Your Mind.
 Also popular are Mental Fitness, Thinking, and Expand Your Mind Card Sets.